gracelliu/gracelliu/README.md

 # 💫 About Me:
 Hi!
 I'm Grace.

-I'm currently studying Computer Science and Computational Biology at the University of Toronto.
+I'm currently on co-op year, interning as a Software Engineer at various companies.
+I study Computer Science and Computational Biology at the University of Toronto and will graduate in April 2027.

+👩🏻‍💻 Fall 2025: SDE Intern @ Amazon Web Services, working on DynamoDB Indexing (GSI)

+👩🏻‍💻 Summer 2025: SWE Intern @ HubSpot, working on Fintech Subscriptions and Billing

 ## 🌐 Socials: